tgoodwin/tgoodwin.github.io/content/_index.md

 ## # Projects
 - [crd-tweet](https://github.com/tgoodwin/crd-tweet) (Mar 2023)\
-A fully peer-to-peer twitter prototype.
-Modeled with CRDTs, built with SQLite and WebRTC.
+A fully peer-to-peer twitter prototype built with CRDTs that seeks to explore what an entirely decentralized, local-first social media platform may look like.

 - [Happenings](https://whatshappenings.com) (2019 - present)\
 A social tool for organizing and archiving community events.